AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 Apache Spark is a very powerful tool used for Big data.
-It has been used by companies and universities in order to manipulate big data and build a wareghouse.
+It has been used by companies and universities.
 The role of this small tutorial/article is to show similarities/differences between the ML library of PySpark vs Scikit-Learn, a conventional python library for machine learning, from the documentation to the results.

 There are two jupyter notebooks, one for pyspark and another one for scikit-learn.
-I follow the same steps in both cases.
-These steps are:
+I follow the same steps in both cases:

 - Data Cleaning
 - Data Preprocessing
+- Correlations with the targets
 - Two Regression instances
 - A Classification instance